AT HOME TO HOUSEHOLD PACKAGING DESIGN

 You can help them further by finding ways to visually segment the range.
 For the Air Wick range of room fragrances we created a distinct visual identity for their fresh contemporary range of Aqua Essence fragrances.
 This stood apart from the more traditional feel of their Essential Oils range.
 Consumers find this kind of visual direction helpful: it cuts in half the number of packs they have to scan to find the product they want.

 Use print finish

 Print finish can be overlooked as a communication tool – but it can very effectively support a feature or a benefit.
 We buy with our conscious and our subconscious, so why waste an opportunity to stimulate your consumers’ senses?

 We used a shiny print finish to make the Mr Sheen range look super shiny, reinforcing the benefit and emphasising their ownership of this benefit in the category.
 But shine is only half the story.
 For Wickes, a matt print finish replicated the finish of the paint, while adding a more premium feel.
 Read more about our entire store rebrand for Wickes below.

 FEATURED CASE STUDY

-Reach have created a clear and very different visual strategy for own brand that has enabled us to efficiently manage the repacking of over 60,000 skus whilst also positively affecting quality perceptions.
+Reach has created a clear and very different visual strategy for our own brand that has enabled us to efficiently manage the repacking of over 60,000 SKUs whilst also positively affecting quality perceptions.
 We are really happy and they have become part of our team.

 Wickes faced a multi-faceted challenge.
 Though their own-brand products are of high quality, consumers weren’t getting the message.
 What’s more, significant staff cuts meant shoppers weren’t getting the help they needed in-store – and were walking out frustrated and empty handed as they struggled to self-serve across the range.
 Wickes realises it was time for a major packaging design overhaul, and Reach was tasked with rethinking every product in store.
 From lights and tiles to screws and doors… this exciting household packaging design project covered over 60,000 SKUs.